Clogged Roof Vents Causes Air Flow Restrictions in Your Attic

 Hire a Professional: Numerous studies have been completed regarding the effectiveness and optimization of general roof ventilation and particular types of roof vents.
 The benefit of roof ventilation is undisputed.
 Every roof is different and depending on the area that you live in, much thought should go into deciding on the proper roof ventilation on your home.
 Finding a trusted and experienced roofer who has worked in your region is a better choice.
 Don’t leave your roof or your roof vents to someone who is not a local roofer.
 A local roofer knows the climate and knows what the better choice is when it comes to installing roof vents for your home.

 Be Sure There is Air Flow From the Eaves: This is normally the point where air enters your attic.
-If the soffit of your home isn’t perforated to allow air movement, either your local roofer replaces it with perforated soffit, or installs round air vents under the eaves to allow air flow.
-Shown here is a much clogged up soffit roof vent.
+If the soffit of your home isn’t perforated to allow air movement, either your local roofer replaces it with a perforated soffit, or installs round air vents under the eaves to allow airflow.
+Shown here is a much clogged-up soffit roof vent.
 This is an older vent totally clogged from dust debris and insulation on the inside.
 The outside is clogged with paint, from the house being painted a few times over the decades and no one ever removed the vents first.

 Isn’t it time you get your roof ventilation checked out?
 Contact Don Rutherford, a local roofing contractor in Tarrant and surrounding counties.
 He has over 25+ years of experience as a professional roofing contractor.
 He has kept a Better Business Bureau business rating of A+.
 His customers are always satisfied and pleased with Northwest Roofing.
 Don’t wait!